vsg-dev/vsgTutorial/2_Foundations/vsgXchange.md

 # Using cpp to create compilable objects

-The vsgXchange::cpp ReaderWriter enables programmers to convert all vsg::Object types to source files that can be including into build of applications, this can be used for data, scene graphs or shaders/shadersets.
+The vsgXchange::cpp ReaderWriter enables programmers to convert all vsg::Object types to source files that can be included into build of your applications, this can be used for data, scene graphs or shaders/shadersets.
 You can use vsgconv to do this conversion in the console:

 ~~~ sh
 vsgconv shaders/shader.vert shader_vert.cpp